itscodemen/studentapi/README.md

  ### Time Based Filtering

- User can now filter data on daily/weekly/monthly/yearly basis User has to pass the Filter String as  "time=`time key`" (Here time key can be daily/weekly/monthly/yearly) in the URL.
+ User can now filter data on daily/weekly/monthly/yearly basis User has to pass the Filter String as ` "time= time key"  `(Here time key can be daily/weekly/monthly/yearly) in the URL.